Biden overturns Trump ban on transgender people serving in U.S. military | Politics

 When Trump announced the ban in 2017 on Twitter, he said the military needed to focus on "decisive and overwhelming victory" without being burdened by the "tremendous medical costs and disruption" of having transgender personnel.
 A November 2020 report by the LGBT-rights think tank the Palm Center co-written by former military Surgeons General said the transgender ban had hurt military readiness.

-During his confirmation hearing, Biden's pick to lead the Pentagon, Retired Army General Lloyd Austin, said he supported overturning the ban.
+Austin in a statement said he supported the move and would immediately take action to ensure that transgender people are eligible to enter the military.
 The U.S. Supreme Court ruled that the Trump transgender policy of 2019 could stand while it faces separate lawsuits in lower courts.

 About 1.3 million active personnel serve in the U.S. military, Department of Defense data shows.
 There are no official figures on the number of trans members but the Rand Corp, a U.S. policy research institute, estimated in 2016 about 2,450 active service members were transgender.
 'COUNTING DOWN TO THIS DAY'